ArturMoczulski/delconis-atavism-server-docker/README.md

 1. Download Atavism Server ZIP and Agis ZIP from [Atavism Online APanel](https://apanel.atavismonline.com/) into `archives/`.

+2. Set up your email and Atavism license key in `docker/compose/development/.env` using `.env.example` boilerplate in the same directory.

-2. `./gradlew dev.up`
+3. `./gradlew dev.up`

-3. Connect with your Unity client.
+4. Connect with your Unity client.

 ### Creating a new plugin